The-Arbiter/ERC721Soulbound/README.md

 *If you're a SBT project that has been waiting for the token spec to be finalised so you can go to market, you don't have to wait anymore.*

+### Footnotes

+- beforeTokenTransfer is the best place to do our checks as _burn in the OZ contract uses this
+- You could map tokenIds to bool to have semi-soulbound tokens where tokens are soulbound until they are 'unlocked' on a per-token basis